VisTrails/VisTrails/doc/usersguide/controlflow.rst

 .. topic:: Next Step!

-  Next, edit the ``PythonSource`` module by adding an output port "List" of type ``ListOfElements``, copying the following code to the source text area, and saving these changes.
+  Next, edit the ``PythonSource`` module by adding an output port "List" of type ``List``, copying the following code to the source text area, and saving these changes.
 The code will create a range of contour values that we will use as our input list.

 .. code-block:: python